PouceHeure/blog/content/projects/project_autosys_traffic-light-detection.md

 - `FREE`: light already passed

 The final control signal is computed by combining all velocity profiles and taking the minimum value at each distance point, ensuring compliance with all constraints.

+### RQT

+Rqt integration displaying the current traffic light state as perceived by the pipeline and the image annoted.
+It's possible to use RQT and then combined rqt_image_view + image state widget, but finnaly the rqt_image_view plugin it's to unstable, and often necessite to reload the topic, to see the image.

+{{< figure src="/images/traffic_light/TL_rqt.png" caption="Traffic Light RQT." width="600" label="rqt-tl">}}

+> The {{< figref rqt-tl >}} shows a screenshot of the Traffic Light State in RQT.
+On the left is the image annotated with the position and classification estimates, and on the right is the pipeline’s resulting deduction based on those classification outputs.